RuslanKhis/rumi-analytica/README.md

 # rumi-analytica
 ![Logo](/images/rumi-analytica-logo.png)
-Multi-agent analytics platform powered by Gemini and deployed on Cloud Run.
+Multi-agent analytics platform built with the Google Agent Development Kit, powered by Gemini, and deployed on Cloud Run.

 ## Core Problem